-Originally published in 1984 by CCITT and later re-written in 1988 jointly by ISO and CCITT, X.400 is a standard that conforms to layer 7 of the OSI and is a standard used for transporting e-mail messages.
+Originally published in 1984 by CCITT and later re-written in 1988 jointly by ISO and CCITT, X.400 is a network communications standard.
+It conforms to layer 7 of the OSI and is a standard used for transporting e-mail messages.
 X.400 is an alternative standard to the commonly used SMTP and includes support for several transport connections including Ethernet, TCP/IP, and dial-up.

 Example of SMTP e-mail address